 Small groups are great places to get to know other people and to get to know yourself.
 Over time, participants build deep connections with one another, with the congregation, and with the sacred.

 Whether the topic is “good and evil,” “mindful living” or “letting go,” the conversation is respectful and caring and leads to greater understanding.
 In each session, facilitated by a member of the congregation, all participants have opportunity to share their perspectives, tell their stories, and listen deeply.
 The time together is structured: Groups begin and end with centering readings and often include a time of silence before the sharing begins.
-Many small groups engage in annual service projects, putting their faith into action.
+Many small groups also put their faith into action through service projects.

 Many Small Group Ministries have “open enrollment” once or twice a year.
 Groups may request a commitment of one year or more.
 Contact a congregation near you to find out about their Small Group Ministries.

 - Unitarian Universalist (UU) Small Group Ministry Network: an Independent Affiliate of the UUA

 - Virtual (Online) Small Group Ministry for UUs of Color